magenable/module-popup/README.md

 - `Enabled` - Enable or Disable the popup
 - `Title` - Title of the popup
-- `CMS Block` - You can select CMS Block for popup content
+- `CMS Block` - You can select a CMS Block for the popup content
 - `Button Text` - Newsletter subscription button text
 - `Popup Delay` - You can specify number of seconds when popup should arise

 #### Visibility

-- `Visibility Type` - You can select show popup on all pages excluding specified pages or only show popup on specified pages
+- `Visibility Type` - Choose to show the popup on all pages, excluding specified pages, or only show the popup on specified pages
-- `Pages` - You can specify urls of pages (without base url) for previous configuration
+- `Pages` - Specify the URLs of the pages (without the base URL) based on the previous configuration

 #### Newsletter Subscription

-- `Add Newsletter Subscription Form` - You can add newsletter subscription form to the popup
+- `Add Newsletter Subscription Form` - You can add a newsletter subscription form to the popup

 #### Design